wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tbody>
 </table>

-## Adding Chart Images to Older Custom Alert Targets
+## Add Chart Images to Older Custom Alert Targets

 As of 2018-26.x, the predefined template for a custom HTML email target or a custom Slack target automatically includes the `imageLinks` variable for producing a [chart image](alerts.html#chart-images-in-alert-notifications) in alert notifications.
 However, if you created a custom email alert target or a custom Slack alert target before 2018-26.x, you must explicitly update the alert target's template to include a chart image in the alert notifications.

 **Note** You do not need to update pre-existing custom alert targets of type PagerDuty.
 All PagerDuty notifications sent in 2018-26.x or later will include chart images.

-### Updating a Pre-Existing Custom Email Alert Target
+### Update a Pre-Existing Custom Email Alert Target

 To update a custom email alert target that was created before 2018-26.x: